Anna Kaplan: Early life and education

-Kaplan attended the Stern College at Yeshiva University, and received her J.D. from Cardozo School of Law in New York City.
+Kaplan graduated from the Stern College for Women at Yeshiva University in New York City with a BS in Biology in 1985.
+She received her J.D. from the Cardozo School of Law, in New York City, in 1991.

 Career

+After graduating from Cardozo School of Law in 1991, Kaplan worked as a lawyer for several years.

 Early political career

+Kaplan was elected to and served as a trustee of the Great Neck Public Library Board of Trustees from 2005 to 2009.
+She was then a member of the North Hempstead Board of Zoning Appeals from 2009 to 2011.

-Kaplan started her political career as a member of the North Hempstead Town Board in 2011, and served until her election to the state senate.
-She had previously served as a trustee of the Great Neck Public Library and was also a member of the North Hempstead Board of Zoning Appeals.
+Kaplan started her major political career when she was elected to and served for two terms as a member of the Town of North Hempstead Board in 2011, having been re-elected in 2015 with 67% of the vote, and served until her election to the New York State Senate in 2018.

-2016 congressional primary
+2016 U.S. congressional primary

 On January 11, 2016, Kaplan announced that she would run for the seat in the United States House of Representatives for being vacated by retiring congressman Steve Israel.
-Kaplan was defeated in the 2016 New York Congressional Democratic Primary by former Nassau County Executive Tom Suozzi.
+Kaplan was defeated in the 2016 New York Congressional Democratic Primary by former Nassau County Executive Tom Suozzi, who garnered 35% of the vote as she received 16%.
 Suozzi won the general election.